-Staff recommends that the Planning Commission make a favorable recommendation to the City Council for approval of Conditional Use Permit No. 17-17, Development Agreement No. 16-17, and Tentative Parcel Map No. 37158, subject to the Conditions of Approval and including the following findings:
+Staff recommends that the Planning Commission approve Conditional Use Permit No. 16-17 and Tentative Parcel Map No. 37321, subject to the Conditions of Approval and including the following findings:

 1. That the proposed use is conditionally permitted within the subject land use district and complies with all of the applicable provisions of this Zoning Ordinance.